Wyoming Bee College conference 2017

 Author and Top Bar Beekeeping expert; Les Crowder will be teaching a short course on top bar beekeeping.
 From Les’s website www.fortheloveofbees.com, “The topbar hive easily accomodates organic requirements.
 It can be built by a beekeeper for around $30 - $40 out of rough-sawn wood.
 It's insides mimic a hollow log, and the bees can draw their comb in whatever manner they choose..”
 “In topbar hive management, attention and care is given to cycling out older darkened comb by moving them to the back of the brood nest so that they may be filled with honey and culled.
 The bees are continuously utilizing their wax-making glands, keeping their glandular system active and healthy.
 By virtue of this system of management, the hives are kept clean and healthy, although the honey yields are lower and the wax yields are higher.
 Many topbar beekeepers utilize these higher wax yields to make candles, salves and balms that can be used to diversify their businesses.”
 Les had written the book; “Top Bar Beekeeping, Organic Practices for Honeybee Health”.

-Journeyman level two tracks of choices: Years 4 and on, many choices to mix and match: Scott Debnam from Montana State University on "What to expect each Month - seasonal management of you bees".
+Journeyman level two tracks of choices: Years 4 and on, many choices to mix and match: Scott Debnam from The University of Montana on "What to expect each Month - seasonal management of you bees".
 Top bar beekeeping, with Les Crowder.
 Raising your own queens, Beehive building basics with David Lewis.
 Reyah Carlson on the "Hive as the Medicine Chest" from bee sting therapy, bees wax, Propolis, Royal Jelly; how to harvest and use these amazing bee created products.
 Using bee’s wax in candles and salves,Certified Naturally Grown Apiary and many more topics.

 General topics for everyone: Honey Bee Nutrition, current research from UW on pollinator friendly crops, native plants, starting a pollinator garden from seed, selling honey as a hobby or business, food safety basics for honey, Bees Vs. Wasps, Certified Naturally Grown Apiary, how to build a bee hive and a panel discussion with the Butterfly Pavilion Team.